hellobrian/brianhandotcom/src/content/blog/2024/manor-sunday-morning/index.md

 ## Cool dudes, and their rides

 I was surprised to get photos of dudes riding their bikes that weren't terrible!
-When I wanted to grab some photos of these guys,I realized I should try to learn how to range focus.
-I'm using single point auto focus, and it's just a little too slow for these quick up-close moments.
+I was using single-point auto focus, and felt like my shots were getting off a little slow, but it worked out.
+I'll have to start learning how to properly range focus for moments like this.

 ![](./images/dude-bike-3.png)
 ![](./images/van-dude.png)